Adam Torres and James Kelley discuss Octane’s Medical Innovation Forum.

 Full Unedited Transcript

 Hey, I’d like to welcome you to another episode of Mission Matters.
 My name is Adam Torres, and if you’d like to apply to be a guest in the show, just head on over to missionmatters. com and click on be our guest to apply.
 All right.
-So today I’m here with Dr. James Kelly and I’m at the Medical Innovation Forum powered by Octane in Irvine, California.
+So today I’m here with Dr. James Kelley and I’m at the Medical Innovation Forum powered by Octane in Irvine, California.

 James, welcome to the show.
 Thanks for having me.
 Alright, I feel like we’ve seen each other at one or two events recently, am I right?
 It’s been quite the conference season so far, but it’s great to see you at all of them.
 Come on man, I’m learning day by day.
 My doctor knowledge, I’m getting a little bit better here.